Ashley Wadsworth: Man jailed for 'brutal' Canadian girlfriend murder

 The judge, the Honourable Mr Justice Murray, said he committed a "brutal and cowardly attack" and "gratuitously inflicted some 90 wounds on her body".

-He said when the killing happened, Ms Wadsworth was soon to return to Canada and Sepple faced "imminent loss of control over her".
+He said the killing happened because Sepple faced "imminent loss of control over her".

+Her injuries included defensive wounds to her wrists, but the rest were all to the chest area.

 The court heard the pair met online when Ms Wadsworth was 12 and Sepple aged about 15 and they had a long-distance relationship, but Sepple had other relationships during this time.

-Ms Wadsworth had moved to the UK in November, according to her Facebook account, and the court heard she had travelled on a tourist visa.
+Ms Wadsworth moved to the UK in November, according to her Facebook account, and the court heard she had travelled on a tourist visa.

+The court was told that on the morning of the killing a neighbour said she had heard a female scream, and Ms Wadsworth came to her and told her that Sepple "had beaten her up and thrown the kitten against the wall".

+Ms Wadsworth was "hysterical" and said that Sepple was going to kill her, but Sepple apologised and seemed "calm", the court heard.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk